Chinese Knot, Types, and Symbols

 Jade pendants, scepters, and beads with holes merely suggest the complexity of knots that once bound them together.

-Modern Development of Chinese Knot
+History of Chinese Knot

 The Chinese dictionary refers to it as "the joining of two cords".
 Knot tying evolved from a simple functional product to a multifaceted form of decoration.